django-denmark/2020.djangoday.dk/content/cfp.md

 ## Deadline 🔥

 Submit before **February 16th 2020 23:59:59 UTC+1** (extended by 2 weeks).
 Program will be announced on March 1st.

+After the program was announced, we rescheduled the event, reconfirming most submissions.
+Therefore, a new CfP will not be held.

 ## Bonus 🎁